 Course accreditationCourse accreditation

-This course is accredited by Association of Chartered Certified Accountants (ACCA) and The Association of International Accountants (AIA), the course provides you with seven exemptions from the following professional examination papers:
+This course is accredited by Association of Chartered Certified Accountants (ACCA) and The Association of International Accountants (AIA), the course provides you with nine exemptions from the following professional examination papers:

-- F1-F3 (on completion), F7 (linked to Accounting for Analysts), and F9 (linked to International Finance and Capital Markets and Corporate Strategy and Valuation) from ACCA
+- Papers F1-F3 (on completion), F5, F7 Financial Reporting (linked to Accounting for Analysts), F9 Financial Management (linked to International Finance and Capital Markets and Corporate Strategy and Valuation) from ACCA

-- Paper 1, Paper 2 and Paper 11 from AIA
+- Paper 1 Financial Accounting 1, Paper 2 Business Economics and Paper 11 Financial Accounting 2 from AIA